 Buried underneath addiction issues are things like mental illness, trauma, and emotional pain.
 It takes time to process these issues and using drugs and alcohol to cover them up just delays the process.
 Fortunately, inpatient rehab allows a person to work with trained professionals to overcome these issues and heal.

 Inpatient rehab has a lot more to offer than group therapy and lectures.
 Alternative approaches like art therapy, music therapy, and neurofeedback keep things interesting and engaging.
 As a result of exploring different types of treatment, each person can find their own path to recovery.

 During treatment, people learn about old behaviors and thought patterns that contribute to drug and alcohol use.
 Then, they can discover how to change them.
 While these behaviors don’t change overnight, an inpatient rehab treatment program gives them a chance to practice healthier ways of thinking.
 The new behaviors they learn will be extremely useful during recovery.

 Daily schedules consist of evidence-based treatment and activities designed to help a person break through the cycle of addiction.
 For example, a typical day might consist of an individual session with a therapist.
 Then the day is followed by gender-specific group sessions, a trip to the gym, and an outside 12-step meeting.
 Thus, it’s enough to keep people interested and involved without being overwhelmed.

 Even though treatment sessions can be intense, there is plenty of time to relax and have fun.
 This time to de-stress is important because it allows clients to process the emotions that come out during therapy.
 On weekends, the pace is more relaxed with free time for things like yoga and meditation, plus outside activities to promote community bonding.

-During inpatient rehab in South Florida, our programs include the following:
+During inpatient rehab, our programs include the following: